GursharanKaur08/VHDL-Programs/Program 4/Readme.md

-->  To realise and simulate Comparator.
+->  2x4 or 3x8 decoder using DFM.
-->  To realise and simulate Parity checker.
+->  BCD to Decimal Decoder.
-->  To realise and simulate Parity generator.
+->  BCD to Seven Segment Display.